android-ui-testing/Cookbook/docs/content/practices/emulator_setup.md

 ## Conclusion

 * Use docker emulators </br>
-  _You also will have an opportunity to run them with `Kubernetes` in the future, to make it scalable in the future_
+  _You also will have an opportunity to run them with `Kubernetes`, to make it scalable in the future_

 * Start fresh emulators each test batch and kill them after all of your tests finished</br>
   _Emulators tend to leak and may not work properly after some time_